-As a benchmark, we have demonstrated how the constraining power of 2-point Correlation Function (2ptCF), $\xi(r)$ compares with NN CDFs in Fig. \ref{Fig:2ptCF}.
-We employ Pylians\footnote{\url{https://pylians3.readthedocs.io/en/master/}} to compute the 2ptCF on scales smaller than $50 \, \rm h^{-1}\, Mpc$ (to ensure the same range of scales as that of the kNN statistics) on the same halo catalogues of $10^5$ most massive halos that were used to calculate the kNN statistics.
-We use these as the input to a fully connected neural network with LeakyReLU activation functions to obtain constraints on the $\Omega_m$ and $\sigma_8$.
-The number of layers, neurons of the fully connected neural network, along with the weight decay and learning rate of the Adam optimizer \citep{Kingma2014AdamAM} are kept as hyperparameters and optimized using \textsc{OPTUNA}.
+As a benchmark, we have demonstrated how the constraining power of the two-point correlation function (2ptCF), $\xi(r)$, compares with the NN CDFs in Fig. \ref{Fig:2ptCF}.
+We employed Pylians\footnote{\url{https://pylians3.readthedocs.io/en/master/}} to compute the 2ptCF on scales smaller than $50 \, \rm h^{-1}\, Mpc$ (to ensure the same range of scales as for the kNN statistics) on the same halo catalogues of the $10^5$ most massive halos that were used to calculate the kNN statistics.
+We used these as the input to a fully connected neural network with LeakyReLU activation functions to obtain constraints on the $\Omega_m$ and $\sigma_8$.
+The number of layers, neurons of the fully connected neural network, along with the weight decay and learning rate of the Adam optimiser \citep{Kingma2014AdamAM} are kept as hyperparameters and optimised using \textsc{OPTUNA}.
 The results obtained are shown in Fig. \ref{Fig:2ptCF}.
-As is evident, the performance of the CDFs is significantly better (almost by a factor of two in some of the validation metrics like $R^2$) compared to the 2ptCF for both the parameters.
-This is also expected since \cite{Banerjee_2021b} found a similar conclusion, although using Fisher analysis.
+As is evident, the performance of the CDFs is significantly better (by almost a factor of two in some of the validation metrics, for example $R^2$) compared to the 2ptCF for both the parameters.
+This is also expected since \cite{Banerjee_2021b} found a similar conclusion, although using the Fisher analysis.

-\section{Related Works and Comparison}
+\section{Related works and comparison}

-In the following, we compare the performance of our hybrid network with results obtained by the existing models that also utilize halo/galaxy positions.
-While several studies have demonstrated the use of diverse machine learning techniques to constrain cosmological parameters, we limit our comparison to those based on the Quijote dataset, as others \citep[e.g.,][]{shao_et_al, Pointnet_22} use different datasets and therefore do not permit a meaningful direct comparison.
+In the following, we compare the performance of our hybrid network with results obtained by the existing models that also utilise halo and/or galaxy positions.
+While several studies have demonstrated the use of diverse machine learning techniques to constrain cosmological parameters, we limit our comparison to those based on the Quijote dataset as others \citep[e.g.][]{shao_et_al, Pointnet_22} use different datasets, and therefore do not permit a meaningful direct comparison.

-In \cite{Ho_SBI_24}, the positions of $\sim 10,000$ halos were used as the input of a GNN to infer cosmological parameters.
-In the absence of any values of the accuracy metrics in their paper, we visually estimate (from Fig. 7 in their paper) that their relative error for $\Omega_{m}$ is $ \sim 20\%$, which is poorer compared to our hybrid study.
+In \cite{Ho_SBI_24}, the positions of $\sim 10,000$ halos were used as the input of a GNN to infer the cosmological parameters.
+In the absence of any values of the accuracy metrics in their paper, we visually estimated (from Fig. 7 in their paper) that their relative error for $\Omega_{m}$ is $ \sim 20\%$, which is poorer compared to our hybrid study.
 Their estimate of $\sigma_{8}$ is very close to our estimate.